JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 ```
 Running the benchmark shows that we have about 20x speedup and we are on par with Julia's built-in functions.

 **Remark tempting it might be, there is actually nothing we can do to speed-up the `cmean` function.
-This trouble is inherent to the processor desing and you should be careful how you align things in the memory, such that it is performant in your project**
+This trouble is inherent to the processor design and you should be careful how you align things in the memory, such that it is performant in your project**

 Detecting this type of inefficiencies is generally difficult, and requires processor assisted measurement. `LIKWID.jl` is a wrapper for a LIKWID library providing various processor level statistics, like throughput, cache misses